Georgia bans passenger traffic on domestic railway over coronavirus

 Georgia banned passenger traffic on its domestic railway on Monday to try to prevent the spread of the coronavirus.

 Government spokesman Irakli Chikovani said the ban would be in force until a state of emergency ends on April 21.
-The country of 3.7 million in the South Caucasus has reported 54 cases of the coronavirus, with no deaths.
+The country of 3.7 million in the South Caucasus has reported 61 cases of the coronavirus as of Monday, with no deaths.
 Eight patients have recovered from the virus.

 Georgia has also locked down the two southern regions of Marneuli and Bolnisi bordering Azerbaijan after a woman was diagnosed with the COVID-19 respiratory illness that can be caused by the coronavirus attended a wake.
 Georgia declared a one-month state of emergency on Saturday, banning gatherings of more than 10 people.